About me

 Additional information

-I offer a free 30 minute initial assessment so have an opportunity to ensure that I am the right counsellor for you.
+I offer a free 30 minute initial session, to give you an opportunity to assess whether I am the right counsellor for you.